Bachelor of Cybersecurity

 *Cyber Security Sector Competitiveness Plan, Australian Cyber Security Growth Network, April 2017

-Minimum ATAR 60 for local students or equivalent for international students.
-For Domestic students, VCE Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in English other than EAL.
+For domestic students, VCE Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in English other than EAL.

 NB: Meeting minimum prerequisites does not guarantee an offer of a place.
 Entry into all La Trobe courses is based on competitive selection and there may be limited places available.